Dysurf/Dysurf/README.md

 Choose any version that matches your local system environment.

-`/docs`: a user manual for description of running a calculation
+`/docs`: a user manual for description of running a calculation.
+In `/docs/Dysurf_online_version_manual` are manual for using Dysurf online version.

 `/examples`: examples of running Dysurf program with input files and results

 `/tools`: some python scripts to do preprocessing and plot results

 Alternatively, try our web interface (http://36.138.185.163:5000/) to bypass compilation problems.
+The tutorial for using the Dysurf online version can be found in `./docs/Dysurf_online_version_manual`, with corresponding examples located in `examples/CsI/Dysurf_online_version`.

 Note: